Live visual mashups of every track

 Played at a variety of themed nights, including dance, drum n bass, indie, 70's funk, 80's retro, Motown, Old Skool, UK garage, hip-hop & RnB

 Happy to take requests on the night - or grab a handful of suggestions prior to the event!

 If your event needs mic work, Andrew has been entertaining audiences since he was 14-years-old!

-Profile: Andrew Marston (born 24 October 1981) is a British based radio presenter, music producer and club DJ, known for his extensive work with musicians under the BBC Introducing scheme.
-His DJing work has included house, trance, drum n bass, indie, rock, 70's funk, 80's disco, Motown, Old Skool, UK garage, hip hop and RnB - although he's known for his love of dance and electronica music.
+Profile: Andrew Marston is a British based radio presenter, music producer and club DJ, known for his extensive work with musicians under the BBC Introducing scheme.
+His DJing work has included house, trance, drum n bass, indie, rock, '70s funk, '80s disco, Motown, Old Skool, UK garage, hip hop and RnB - although he's known for his love of dance and electronica music.
 He first started DJing in clubs aged 14 at the Jailhouse in Hereford.
 At 17, he started working for the BBC making radio shows and building websites.
-He's now presented his BBC Introducing show for more than a decade and spent half a lifetime behind the record decks.
+He's now presented his BBC Introducing show for nearly two decades and spent half a lifetime behind the record decks.
 Read more at Wikipedia...